-During the year ended December 31, 2023, there has been a change in the identified CGUs resulting from the integration of Biotranex to Frontage Labs's business in order to improve operation efficiency.
+- (a) During the year ended December 31, 2024, there has been a change in the identified CGUs resulting from the integration of Experimur, Quintara and Frontage Clinical to Frontage Labs's business in order to improve operation efficiency.
+Management expected that the benefit of expected synergies of Experimur, Quintara and Frontage Clinical shall be achieved from integrating into the Group's existing business under Frontage Labs.
+Such integration resulted in the reallocation of goodwill to the new CGU named Frontage Labs CGU as there has been a change to the way in which goodwill is monitored internally. - (b) During the year ended December 31, 2023, there has been a change in the identified CGUs resulting from the integration of Biotranex, LLC ("Biotranex") to Frontage Labs's business in order to improve operation efficiency.
 Management expected that the benefit of expected synergies of Biotranex shall be achieved from integrating into the Group's existing business under Frontage Labs.
 Such integration resulted in the reallocation of goodwill to the new CGU named Frontage Labs CGU as there has been a change to the way in which goodwill is monitored internally.